 Tolerant of low fertility soils so little or no fertilizer is generally indicated.

 Not generally directly grazed by livestock as high plant mortality will occur.
 Combined in grazed paddocks as mature trees out of browse height, or as cut-and-carry forage integrated into cropping systems.

 Grasses: Has been grown in association with guinea grass (Megathyrsus maximus).
 Can be grown on crop margins with little reduction in sunlight to the crop due to its sparse canopy and erect habit.

 S. grandiflora is susceptible to severe pest attacks from leaf webbers, leaf feeders and stem borers.
 The sesbania stem borer (Azygophleps scalaris) has caused occasional damage in India.
 Larvae of the seed chalcid (Bruchophagus mellipes) infest and damage seed.
 Highly susceptible to the root-knot nematode (Melodogyne incognita).
 Susceptible to grey leaf spot (Pseudocercospora sesbaniae), degree of susceptibility depending on provenance (accessions from Malabar more tolerant than those from the Southern Ghats in India).
 Sesbania mosaic virus (SeMV) is reported in India and is spread from infected growing trees.

 Moderate, from seed.

-Seeds into lengthening days with early and late varieties being preferred in different locations.
+S. grandiflora sets seed into lengthening days with early and late varieties being preferred in different locations.
 Seed is immediately germinable without requirements for scarification and deteriorates rapidly in viability if not stored well (cool, low humidty).
 S. grandiflora seeds lose their viability after about one year when stored at ambient conditions.
 It is able to produce ripe pods nine months after planting.

 No information available.